 How to apply?

 Applicants will provide a two-page research proposal, two letters of reference (applicant’s home mentor or department chair; and the applicant’s host mentor) and curriculum vitae.
-A single PDF containing these files must be uploaded here before 23 February 2018 @ 23:59 EST. Applicants are encouraged to review the evaluation criteria (see below).
+A single, combined PDF containing these files must be uploaded here before the deadline noted at the top of this page.
+Applicants are encouraged to review the evaluation criteria (see below).

 How do I prepare the research proposal?